Rider faces Marist following Burton’s 27-point game - WTOP News

 Lawrenceville, New Jersey; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Rider hosts Marist after Aasim Burton scored 27 points in Rider’s 68-62 loss to the Fairfield Stags.
+BOTTOM LINE: Rider faces Marist after Aasim Burton scored 27 points in Rider’s 68-62 loss to the Fairfield Stags.

-The Broncs are 1-4 in home games.
-Rider gives up 75.1 points and has been outscored by 13.5 points per game.
+The Broncs have gone 1-4 in home games.
+Rider is 1-7 in games decided by 10 points or more.

-The Red Foxes are 4-2 against MAAC opponents.
-Marist has a 0-1 record in one-possession games.
+The Red Foxes are 4-2 against conference opponents.
+Marist is 0-1 in games decided by 3 points or fewer.

 Rider is shooting 38.7% from the field this season, 0.1 percentage points higher than the 38.6% Marist allows to opponents.
-Marist has shot at a 45.1% clip from the field this season, 1.1 percentage points above the 44.0% shooting opponents of Rider have averaged.

-The Broncs and Red Foxes meet Sunday for the first time in conference play this season.
+Marist averages 7.0 made 3-pointers per game this season, 0.9 fewer makes per game than Rider allows.

-TOP PERFORMERS: Zion Cruz is averaging 12.2 points for the Broncs.
-Burton is averaging 12.3 points and 3.2 rebounds while shooting 34.1% over the past 10 games.
+TOP PERFORMERS: Burton averages 1.4 made 3-pointers per game for the Broncs, scoring 12.8 points while shooting 24.7% from beyond the arc.
+Zion Cruz is shooting 36.9% and averaging 10.4 points over the past 10 games.

-Elijah Lewis is averaging 12.7 points for the Red Foxes.
-Justin Menard is averaging 11.3 points over the last 10 games.
+Elijah Lewis is scoring 12.7 points per game and averaging 4.5 rebounds for the Red Foxes.
+Justin Menard is averaging 2.0 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Broncs: 0-10, averaging 60.6 points, 32.2 rebounds, 10.2 assists, 5.6 steals and 4.1 blocks per game while shooting 39.2% from the field.
 Their opponents have averaged 73.1 points per game.